 In addition, asylum seekers have the right to be included in national public health programmes aimed at preventing, monitoring and controlling contagious diseases in epidemiological risk situations.

 Şomcuta Mare: The medical screening is done by the medical doctor of IGI-DAI.
-It is basically a general consult which includes the medical history, taking the pulse, heart rate and visual check-up if the person present any scars.
-If the interpreter of IGI-DAI is not in the centre at this stage, someone from the community will translate.
+It is basically a general consultation which includes the medical history, taking the pulse, heart rate and visual check-up to check scars.
+As of April 2022 the centre also has a psychologist.
+The centre had a medical assistant from the beginning of the year until end of March 2022 (she took over the psychologist position) and as of June 2022 a new medical assistant was hired.

 In Bucharest, according to the medical doctor, the medical screening is conducted by her and the nurse when the asylum seekers are accommodated in the centre.
-They are visible checked if they present any signs of eczema, rabies, lice and a medical record is drawn up.
+They are visibly checked to see if they present any signs of eczema, rabies, lice and a medical record is drawn up.
 In case of medical issues, the asylum seekers are referred to the Ministry of Internal Affairs hospitals.
-Most of the time the screening is conducted with the assistance of an interpreter, but applicants do not have access to an interpreter all the time; they often require the services of the IOM Arabic interpreter.
+The screening is conducted without the assistance of an interpreter, or sometimes with the help of the cultural facilitator, who is present on weekdays.

 Article 17(1)(m) Asylum Act.